Elk River water or watershed scenery in West Virginia

 Local plan

-Start with WVDNR regulations, stocking context, and the Webster Springs gauge, then choose one legal upper Elk reach with a thermometer and a second trout option already picked.
+Start with WVDNR rules, stocking context, and the Webster Springs gauge, then choose one legal upper Elk reach with a thermometer and a second trout option already picked.

 Backup water